kaustavdm/opentok-video-embed-demo/README.md

 });
 ```

 `User` model has associations defined to portray relationships between models. `User` maintains nullable references to `Doctor` and `Patient` model as a user can be either a "doctor" or a "patient".
+When we create a new `User`, we also create a corresponding `Doctor` or `Patient`.

 ```js
 User.associate = function (models) {